arXiv/arxiv-docs/mkdocs/docs/help/ir.md

     authorize reposting in another repository.
-Licenses such as the Creative Commons Attribution license (CC BY) or the Public Domain Dedication do permit such reposting (see [arXiv License Information](license) for information about licenses
+Licenses such as the Creative Commons Attribution license (CC BY) or the Public Domain Dedication do permit such reposting (see [arXiv License Information](/help/license.md) for information about licenses
     supported).
 2.  there is some local rule or law that permits copying local researchers' articles into an institutional repository.

 ### Procedure

-We will consider the article [arXiv:1410.6579](/abs/1410.6579) as an example.
+We will consider the article [arXiv:1410.6579](https://arxiv.org/abs/1410.6579) as an example.

 #### Step 1 - Get metadata

-Metadata from arXiv is available via our [OAI-PMH interface](/help/oa), the URI for different metadata formats is constructed based on the article identifier.
+Metadata from arXiv is available via our [OAI-PMH interface](/help/index.md), the URI for different metadata formats is constructed based on the article identifier.
 For example, to get `oai_dc` metadata the request
 is: